 We want you to enjoy some nature space during these challenging times.
-We plan to post photographs and short videos of life in the Labyrinth and Secret Gardens of Ash Cottage on a weekly basis for you to enjoy.
+We plan to post photographs and short videos of life in the Labyrinth and Secret Gardens of Ash Cottage on a monthly basis for you to enjoy.

 Ash Cottage closed its doors on the 16th March 2020 due to Covid-19

 Wild Strawberriy Leaves

 Strawberries symbolise Venus, decency, and nobility of spirit.

 Wild Strawberries symbolise Venus, decency, and nobility of spirit.